-Lower body muscle loss is more affected than upper body as a person ages.
-The muscular system undergoes a 40% loss of muscle mass and 30% decrease in strength by age 70.3 Muscle fibers shorten and production of synovial fluid (a lubrication in joints) decreases.
-As a result, muscle mass and movement becomes hindered in the lower body.
+Lower body muscle loss is more affected than the upper body as a person ages.
+The muscular system undergoes a 40% loss of muscle mass and 30% decrease in strength by age 70.3 Muscle fibers shorten and production of synovial fluid (lubrication in joints) decreases.
+As a result, muscle mass and movement become hindered in the lower body.
 Osteopenia (thin bones) is a consequence as well.

 Decreased Sensory Changes

-Older persons, especially those who are very sedentary, may have a particularly hard time getting up and down from a chair due to loss of lower body strength and decrease in hip mobility.
-Maximizing lower body strength is essential in optimizing the person’s moving, stepping and bending ability.
+Older persons, especially those who are very sedentary, may have a particularly hard time getting up and down from a chair due to loss of lower body strength and decreased hip mobility.
+Maximizing lower body strength is essential in optimizing the person’s moving, stepping, and bending ability.

 Hearing decreases, especially to high pitched sounds.
 More often, this happens in men much earlier than women, so speaking at a lower pitch can help when explaining exercises or routines.